marcus-at-localhost/docs/en/developer-guide/creating-own-module.md

 Backbone.js framework is used.
 You can explore its documentation via this link: https://backbonejs.org.

-The frontend uses views.
-Every page is rendered by using multiple view objects.
-Every view can have its child views and child can have its own views. ***When view is rendered it has all HTML of his child views.***
+The frontend is based on view trees.
+Every page is rendered by using multiple view objects, parent view objects may have child view objects, these may have their own child objects and so on.
+HTML Rendering of the page is started by the child views of the last level.

-Here is the example of view `client/modules/example-module/src/views/test/record/detail.js`:
+Here is the example of the view `client/modules/example-module/src/views/test/record/detail.js`:
 ```
     Espo.define('example-module:views/test/record/detail', 'views/record/detail',
         Dep => Dep.extend({